typeclasses/step/block/readme.md

   * Concatenate two blocks with `(++)` and a list of blocks with `concat`.

-  * Use `sameItems` rather than `(==)` to test whether two blocks contain the same items, because `BlockBlock`s with the same content but different structure are not equal according to `Eq`.
+  * Use `sameItems` rather than `(==)` to test whether two blocks contain the same items.
+Two `BlockBlock` values, for example, may have the same content with internal structural differences that make the blocks unequal according to `Eq` but equal according to `sameItems`.

   * A block can be converted back and forth with `NonEmpty` using `toNonEmpty` and `fromNonEmpty`.